jeromeku/lab2-1/README.md

 </html>
 ```

-* As you can see, it is an "empty" document with no external CSS file for style.
+* As you can see, it is an "empty" document with no CSS code or external file for style.
 * You can load D3 from a local script.

 However, even if empty, this document allows us to do a lot of things: